 - 1. Car parking is within the fenced compound inside the gate. - 2.
 The entire fenced compound area and the access track are part of the Radio Control no fly area, apart from the runway to the south side of the site - 3.
 The entire access track and compound is subject to a 5MPH maximum speed limit.

 The parking area and fenced compound layout and RC no fly zone is shown in figure 1 below.
+The site location details and a QR code are on the next page.

 Figure 1 - No Fly Zone and Site layout